DenisPryt/Cron/README.md

-Cron expression parsing in modern C++ usind chrono and date libraries
+Cron expression parsing in modern C++ using chrono and date libraries
 ===================================================================

 Given a cron expression and a date, you can get the next date which satisfies the cron expression.